andyblack19/ApplicationInsights-Home/CrossSdkCollaboration/Self-Diagnostics.md

 - The full length will not exceed XXX characters. **TODO: Needs a decision**

 ### Schema

 - `Destination`
     - Values: **File**, **ETW**, **Console**, **None**
-    - The destination will define where logs are sent.
-The value will define the sub keywords.
+    - Specifying a destination will "turn-on" temporary logging.
+This can override anything in the SDK's normal configuration.
+The destination will define where logs are sent and the value will define the sub keywords.

-To disable logging
+To revert to the SDK's previously configured logging:
 - Destination will be set to None.
 - The Environment Variable would be set to string.Empty.
 - The Environment Variable would be deleted.